interactive-solutions/dashboard/instructions/setup-new-project.md

 - **.env** - Within desired file update `NEXT_PUBLIC_APOLLO_URI` and `NEXT_PUBLIC_IMAGES_DOMAINS`.
 - **codegen/default.config.ts** - Update `schema`.

 6. Search within the entire repository for `nextjs-boilerplate` and replace it with the project name.
-Some strings aren't supposed to be replaced, but you'll probably notice it yourself.
 7. Replace namespace `internal` with the namespace that is for your project.
 8. Want to disable SSR because e.g. you're going to create a backoffice?
 Go to `src/pages/_app.tsx` and use the commented out code.
 9. Setup [Sentry](https://sentry.interactivesolutions.se/) and edit these: